 Former President George H.W.
 Bush celebrates 93rd birthday

-KENNEBUNKPORT, Maine - KENNEBUNKPORT, Maine (AP) -- Former President George H.W.
+KENNEBUNKPORT, Maine (AP) - Former President George H.W.
 Bush is celebrating his 93rd birthday with family on the Maine coast.

 Bush was planning a low-key celebration Monday with his wife, Barbara Bush, and other family members at their summer home in Kennebunkport.
 She turned 92 last week.